|

 As a result of participating in the Pulmonary Vascular Disease Pathway sessions, learners should be able to:

-3. Compare and contrast updated pharmacological management strategies for Pulmonary Arterial Hypertension (PAH) in complex patient populations, addressing issues of drug selection, health equity, and access to care.
+- Compare and contrast updated pharmacological management strategies for Pulmonary Arterial Hypertension (PAH) in diverse populations, with attention to health equity, drug access, and evolving clinical guidelines.

-4. Demonstrate essential skills in the treatment and long-term management of CTEPH patients, including monitoring outcomes and managing complications.
+- Demonstrate essential skills in the treatment and long-term management of CTEPH patients, including imaging interpretation, outcome tracking, and complication management.

 Valvular Diseases